brightinteractive/twosigma/README.md

 Assumptions
 -----------

-* The behaviour attached to the button is executed server side.
+* The behaviour attached to the button should be executed server side (not client side).